oVirt/ovirt-site/source/feature/cumulative-rx-tx-statistics.html.md

 A nice touch would be to also keep these offsets for hosts, starting from zero when they're added to a deployment, which will enable VDI-type deployments to keep count of total network resources used by their hosts (e.g. in case the hosts are leased from a VPS provider) - the problem here is we can't currently know for sure when a host was shut down, so we don't know exactly when to update the offsets.
 This likely won't be implemented.

-All values will be stored as long - this will limit them to values up to 2^63 (as Java currently only uses signed longs).
+All values will be stored as Long - this will limit them to values up to 2^63 (as Java currently only uses signed longs).
 This is probably okay and we would not have to deal with wraparound values.
+Null values will correspond to hosts/VMs residing in incompatible clusters.

 ##### Entity Description